Skip to main contentSkip to Table of Contents

 Public Communication

 The Access Board has several external communication channels to provide information on accessibility guidelines and standards, services and programs, news updates, and accessible design resources.
-These channels provide possibilities for underserved communities to be informed and supported in redressing inequities throughout society (Objective 4.1) and for all members of the public to understand barriers to accessibility beyond the Access Board’s guidelines and standards (Objective 4.2).
+These channels provide opportunities for underserved communities to be informed and supported in redressing inequities throughout society (Objective 4.1), and for all members of the public to understand barriers to accessibility beyond the Board’s guidelines and standards (Objective 4.2).

-The Access Board provides a free e-subscription to members of the public who can sign up for one or more of the agency’s seven topic areas: News; Buildings and Sites; Health Care; Information and Communication Technology; Recreation and Outdoor Areas; Streets and Sidewalks; and Transportation.
-In FY 2023, the Access Board sent 136 e-bulletins (an increase of 11.02% from FY 2022) to its subscribers.
-The total number of subscribers and subscriptions also increased in FY 2023 when compared to FY 2022, with a total of 68,013 subscribers (an increase of 21.89%) and 215,866 subscriptions (an increase of 25.40%).
-At the end of FY 2023, the public affairs program also developed new, modernized promotional materials, including fact sheets, infographics, and three short videos.
-The topics of the videos include: (1) introductory information about the agency; (2) the ABA enforcement and compliance program; and (3) the agency’s technical services and programs.
-These materials will be distributed to the agency’s e-subscribers, as well as other various stakeholders and audiences, in FY 2024.
+The Access Board provides a free e-subscription to members of the public who can sign up for one or more of the agency’s seven topic areas: News, Buildings and Sites, Health Care, Information and Communication Technology, Recreation and Outdoor Areas, Streets and Sidewalks, and Transportation.
+In FY 2025, the Access Board sent 92 e-bulletins to its subscribers.
+Additionally, the total number of subscribers and subscriptions increased in FY 2025 when compared to FY 2024, with a total of 95,017 subscribers (an increase of 11,773) and 307,964 subscriptions (an increase of 39,954).
+This is demonstrative of the Public Affairs Program’s focus on intentional and effective communication.
+At the end of FY 2023, the Public Affairs Program also developed new, modernized promotional materials, including fact sheets, infographics, and three short videos.
+The topics of the videos include: (1) introductory information about the agency; (2) the ABA enforcement and compliance program, and; (3) the agency’s technical services and programs.
+These materials were distributed to the agency’s e-subscribers, as well as other various stakeholders and audiences, throughout FY 2024 and FY 2025.

-The Access Board’s website continued to serve as a crucial resource on accessibility guidelines and standards, guidance materials, ABA complaint methods, and news about agency activities and events.
-In FY 2023, the website logged about 1,010,000 users (17% increase from FY 2022) and 2.8 million pageviews (18% increase from FY 2022).
+The Access Board’s website continues to serve as a crucial resource on accessibility guidelines and standards, technical assistance materials, ABA complaint methods, and news about agency activities and events.
+In FY 2025, the website logged around 1.3 million users and 3.6 million page views.

 Stewardship Objective: Improve Agency Systems and Modernize Operations